YuxiangChen13/YuxiangChen13.github.io/essays/TypeScriptWOD.md

 From a software engineering perspective, I think TypeScript is a strong programming language because it improves reliability without making development too difficult.
 The type system helps catch mistakes early, which is important when working on large projects or with multiple developers.
 It also encourages better organization and documentation because types describe how data should move through the program.

-One downside is that TypeScript can maybe feel strict, especially for beginners.
+One downside is that TypeScript can feel strict at times, especially for beginners.
 There will be moments where you understood the logic of your program but still struggle with type errors.
 Usually, these errors usually exist for a reason, as TypeScript would be warning you about problems that could become real bugs later.
-Nometheless, in the moment, it might feel frustrating to deal with.
+Nevertheless, in the moment, it might feel frustrating to deal with.

-Overall, I think TypeScript is a good language for software engineering because it balances productivity with safety, the language helps developers write cleaner and more maintainable code.
+Overall, I think TypeScript is a good language for software engineering because it balances productivity with safety.
+The language helps developers write cleaner and more maintainable code.